RED-DiffEq: Regularization by denoising diffusion models for solving inverse PDE problems with application to full waveform inversion: Results

 \subsubsection{Noisy seismic data}

-We evaluated the robustness of various inversion methods by adding Gaussian noise with standard deviations from 0.1 to 0.5 to the seismic data.
-The comparative results reveal distinct behaviors across different approaches under noisy conditions (Fig.~\ref{fig:result_openfwi}d).
+We evaluated the robustness of various inversion methods by adding Gaussian noise and Laplacian noise with standard deviations and scales ranging from 0.1 to 0.5 to the seismic data.
+Specifically, Gaussian noise levels (standard deviations ranging from 0.1 to 0.5) correspond to an average Signal-to-Noise Ratio (SNR) range of 24.21 dB to 10.23 dB.
+Similarly, Laplacian noise levels (scales ranging from 0.1 to 0.5) correspond to an SNR range of 21.20 dB to 7.23 dB.
+In scientific inversion, an SNR that is around or less than 10 dB is considered challenging in general.
+The comparative results reveal distinct behaviors across different approaches under different noisy conditions (Figs.~\ref{fig:result_openfwi}d and e).

-RED-DiffEq exhibits superior noise resilience, maintaining sharp geological boundaries and coherent structural features at all noise levels.
-Most notably, it accurately reconstructs the distinct layered structures and preserves the continuous interfaces that are evident in the ground truth (Fig.~\ref{fig:result_openfwi}d, right column).
+All diffusion-model-based methods exhibit noise resilience, and RED-DiffEq more accurately reconstructs distinct layered structures and preserves the continuous interfaces that are evident in the ground truth.
 In contrast, the unregularized FWI approach shows significant noise-induced artifacts, particularly in the deeper regions of the velocity model, with increasing deterioration at higher noise levels.
-Tikhonov regularization reduces noise but introduces excessive smoothing, blurring the sharp boundaries between layers present in the ground truth.
-While total variation regularization preserves some sharp boundaries, it produces notable staircase artifacts that erase finer details, especially when the standard deviation of noise is 0.5, which further hinders the geological interpretability of the result.
-The method by Wang \textit{et al.} shows moderate improvement over traditional approaches but struggles to maintain structural coherence under high noise conditions, exhibiting patchy artifacts in the reconstructed velocity model.
-By comparison, RED-DiffEq achieves the best balance between noise suppression and feature preservation, maintaining geological plausibility and interpretability even under severe noise contamination.
+Tikhonov regularization reduces the impact of measurement noise but introduces excessive smoothing, blurring the sharp boundaries between layers present in the ground truth.
+While total variation regularization preserves some sharp boundaries, it produces notable staircase artifacts that erase finer details, especially when the noise level reaches 0.5, which further hinders the geological interpretability of the result.